dibbelab/gficf/README.md

 clustering using [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy) library from [uwot](https://github.com/jlmelville/uwot).
-The package also include data reduction with either Principal Component Analisys (PCA) or Latent Semantic Anlisys (LSA) before to apply t-SNE or UMAP for single cell data visualization.
+The package also include data reduction with either Principal Component Analisys (PCA) or Latent Semantic Analisys (LSA) before to apply t-SNE or UMAP for single cell data visualization.

 ## News
 *July 26 2019* Added new functionality.
 Is now possible to embed new cells in an already existing space.
 [See example..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)